ne1up/ne1up/README.md

 - Ephemeral
   - Message content is never persisted to disk on either the client or server
 - Decentralized
   - There is no API server.
-All that's required for Chitchatter to function is availability of GitHub for static assets, and public WebTorrent and STUN/TURN relay servers for establishing peer-to-peer communication.
+All that's required for ne1up to function is availability of GitHub for static assets, and public WebTorrent and STUN/TURN relay servers for establishing peer-to-peer communication.
 - Embeddable
 - [Self-hostable](#self-hosting)

-Chitchatter uses [Vite](https://vitejs.dev/).
+ne1up uses [Vite](https://vitejs.dev/).
 The secure networking and streaming magic would not be possible without [Trystero](https://github.com/dmotz/trystero).
 File transfer functionality is powered by [`secure-file-transfer`](https://github.com/jeremyckahn/secure-file-transfer).

 ## Status